Horbenkodev/hugo-blog/content/posts/saas-architecture/index.md

 ### Models of multi-tenant SaaS software
 There are several types of multi-tenant architecture based on how databases are used by tenants.

 1. __Single database for multiple tenants.__ This model is quite close to the traditional understanding of multi-tenant databases.
 Users share the same storage, resources, and database.
-This model is a good choice from a financial point of view but there are also some drawbacks related to the lowered performance often services for users if too many computing resources and storage space are allocated for one user.<br><br>
+This model is a good choice from a financial point of view but there are also some drawbacks related to the lowered performance often services for users if too many computing resources and storage space are allocated for one user.
 2. __Single database per tenant.__ The name of this model can seem to be quite controversial.
 If you have attentively read our article you’ve already learned that when you have an architecture that presupposes providing a single architecture to each tenant, it will be a single-tenant platform.
-Nevertheless, it is not so.<br><br>
+Nevertheless, it is not so.
 Though each tenant according to these SaaS architecture principles, have the possibility to enjoy the benefits of an individually used database, the databases themselves are divided into pools that are quite flexible.
 In other words, a software provider has the right to change the location of these databases from one pool to another.
 It can be done to find a better way to optimize and allocate resources.
-This approach allows software providers to better scale their products.<br><br>
+This approach allows software providers to better scale their products.
 3. __Sharded database for multiple tenants.__ Sharded databases are a rather widely applied method for building apps that stand out from the row for their performance and excellent efficiency.
-Thanks to sharding, it is possible to split the data of tenants across different databases which is extremely important when the workload on one database is increasing.<br><br>
+Thanks to sharding, it is possible to split the data of tenants across different databases which is extremely important when the workload on one database is increasing.
 4. __Hybrid sharded database for multiple tenants.__ This model ensures a lot of flexibility for a software provider who has the right to move users into sharded or dedicated databases.
 With this architecture, vendors can provide different access rights to different groups of tenants.
 For example, while premium users should get access to a full range of app features, those users who have chosen a trial version can access only limited resources.

 ## How to choose the right SaaS applications architecture?